-Adding dry brushing into your natural skin care regime will reward you with healthy, glowing, younger-looking skin, and combined with the diet that best suits your metabolic needs, with a focus on skin health, your skin will not only look flawless, it will be flawless, without photoshop or Instagram filters.
+Adding dry brushing into your natural skin care regimen will reward you with healthy, glowing, younger-looking skin, and combined with the diet that best suits your metabolic needs, with a focus on skin health, your skin will not only look flawless, it will be flawless, without Photoshop or Instagram filters.

 And as a bonus, you will feel like you are getting a free luxury spa treatment every day in the comfort of your own home!